-With Dr. Matousek, HAS is conducting an innovative pilot program for the early detection of surgical site infections among post-operative patients who have been discharged.
-HAS has trained and equipped community health workers in the HAS service area to use durable smart phones to perform home visits on surgical patients, complete a survey on symptoms of SSI and take a quality photograph of the incision site.
-The pilot program started on April 1, 2014, and 30 patients have received home visits to date.
-This program will form the foundation for future outpatient outcomes studies in Haiti and perhaps inform cost reduction efforts in the United States through a successful example of task shifting.
+With Dr. Matousek, HAS also conducts an innovative program for the early detection of surgical site infections (SSI’s) among these mountain patients once they have been discharged post-operatively.
+HAS has trained and equipped community health workers in the HAS service area to use durable smart phones to perform home visits for surgical patients, complete a survey on symptoms of SSI and take a quality photograph of the incision site.
+As many of these patients have higher difficulty seeking outpatient care, we strive to make sure that as we reach out to more mountain patients, we maintain very low rates of infection.
+The program started as a pilot on April 1, 2014, and now has reached more than 190 patients with home visits to date.
+This program will form the foundation for future outpatient outcomes studies in Haiti and perhaps inform cost-reduction efforts in the United States through a successful example of task shifting.

 These programs were informed by the results of a 2013-2014 study conducted by the same researchers, which found that after adjusting for the types of cases performed at HAS, the infection rate is impressively low at just 2.9% when measured at hospital discharge.
 This study enrolled more than 1100 patients in 2013-2014 and has helped inform plans for future research into how to practically reduce morbidity from surgical infections in low-resource settings.